WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 have come to networking and protocol design since the publication of RFC 3261 in 2002.

+In addition, SIP trunking has suffered from complex provisioning operations, oftentimes requiring the exchange of static IPs and ports.
+These operations are almost never self-service and consequently, SIP trunk turn ups can take weeks.
+Finally, perhaps the biggest challenge with SIP trunking has been its abuse for injecting robocalls.

 ## Solution

 The goal of RIPP is to enable one administrative domain to send and receive voice calls with another domain.
-In this regard, RIPP replaces the usage of SIP, SDP and RTP for this particular use case.
+In this regard, RIPP replaces the usage of SIP, SDP offer/answer [@RFC3264] and RTP [@RFC3550] for this particular use case.
 RIPP does not actually deprecate or replace SIP itself, as it covers only a small subset of the broader functionality that SIP provides.
-It is designed to be the minimum protocol required to interconnect voice.
+It is designed to be the minimum protocol required to interconnect voice between a trunking provider and a domain wishing to access trunking services.

-In order to make use of new HTTP based technologies as described above, RIPP is not an extension to HTTP3, but rather is a usage of it.
+In order to make use of new HTTP based technologies as described above, RIPP uses HTTP/3 [@draft-ietf-quic-http], but is not an extension to it.
 The goal is to ride the coattails of advancement in HTTP based technologies without requiring them to do anything special for the benefit of VoIP.
+This means that RIPP inherits the benefits of classic HTTP deployments - easy load balancing, easy expansion and contraction of clusters (including auto-scaling), standard techniques for encryption, authentication, and denial-of-service prevention, and so on.

+RIPP also includes a built-in mechanism for provisioning, as a mandatory component of the specification.
+This enables RIPP trunks to be self-provisioned through web portals, and instantly turned on in production.
+This will help accelerate the adoption of telecommunications services across the web.

 ## Why Now?